Making changes to your home is one of the best ways to reduce your carbon footprint, here are 50+ Ways To Green Every Room In Your Home!

 If you aren’t using green cleaners in your bathroom, you could be exposing yourself and your family to a toxic concoction of nasty synthetic chemicals that pollute your indoor air and cause severe allergies.

 When it comes to the towels, keep in mind that not all “sustainable” options are created equal.
-Bamboo is a great alternative to pesticide laded cotton, but the process of turning bamboo into a towel can be a chemically laded one, so it’s important to ask the manufacturer how the towels are produced.
+Bamboo is a great alternative to pesticide laded cotton, but the process of turning bamboo or organic cotton into a towel can be a chemically laded one, so it's important to ask the manufacturer how the towels are produced.

 The upside of buying more sustainable products has a much larger implication; you’re indirectly assisting farmers and fair-trade organizations that support ethical business practices.
 A little goes a long way!